bravocharliemike/SHA-1_cracker/README.md

-# SHA-1_cracker
+## SHA-1_cracker

-For this project you will learn about the importance of good security by creating a password cracker to figure out passwords that were hashed using SHA-1.
+This is a password cracker to figure out passwords that were hashed using SHA-1.

-Create a function that takes in a SHA-1 hash of a password and returns the password if it is one of the top 10,000 passwords used.
+The function takes in a SHA-1 hash of a password and returns the password if it is one of the top 10,000 passwords used.
 If the SHA-1 hash is NOT of a password in the database, return "PASSWORD NOT IN DATABASE".

 The function should hash each password from top-10000-passwords.txt and compare it to the hash passed into the function.